Why Am I Waking Up to Pee Again?

 It depends on the cause.

-If it’s due to a condition like a urinary tract infection, prostate enlargement, or diabetes, this frequent nighttime urination will usually stop when the main underlying condition is successfully treated.
+If it’s due to a condition like a urinary tract infection, prostate enlargement, or diabetes, this frequent waking up to pee will usually stop when the main underlying condition is successfully treated.

 Anticholinergic drugs, which is often used to treat incontinence, and bladder relaxants can reduce the symptoms of overactive bladder.
 The drug desmopressin regulates how the body uses water and can cause the kidneys to produce less urine at night.